Analytic Modeling of CO Surface-Density Profiles in the M31 Molecular Clouds

-At smaller radii where the GE decreases along with the enclosed mass, the balance shifts to a dominance by the KE inside the cloud and the pressure energy (PE) at the surface of the virial volume.
-The description in terms of the LE equation shows more directly that the surface densities of the clouds are those expected in the force balance of HE.
+At smaller radii where the gravitational energy decreases along with the enclosed mass, the balance shifts to a dominance by the kinetic energy inside the virial volume and the pressure energy at its surface.
+The balance of forces defined by the Lane-Emden equation is consistent with this shift in dominant energies.